 (519) 888-4567 x.
 38691

-Location: ML 254D
+Location: ML ML 257A

 His research focuses on games and new media as sites for the construction and contestation of identity and culture.
 He is also interested in public discourse pertaining to games and new media, as well as rhetorics of race and ethnicity in mediated public discourse.
-Gerald is co-editor of Continuum’s Approaches to Game Studies book series, a member of the Executive Board of the Digital Games Research Association, and a former co-chair of the Game Studies area of the Popular Culture Association/American Culture Association Nation Conference.
+Gerald is co-editor of the Approaches to Game Studies book series (Bloomsbury, 2012 - ) and managing editor of the Gender in Play trilogy (Palgrave-MacMillan 2018).
+He is Vice-President of the Canadian Game Studies Association, a former member of the Executive Board of the Digital Games Research Association, and a former co-chair of the Game Studies area of the Popular Culture Association/American Culture Association Nation Conference.
 Prior to joining the University of Waterloo in Fall, 2013 Gerald taught at Oregon State University and created the Game and Interactive Media Design track for the Communication B.A. at High Point University in North Carolina, USA.
-He has taught theory, criticism and practice classes in media studies, rhetorical studies, and game studies.
+He has taught theory, criticism and practice classes in communication studies, media studies, rhetorical studies, and game studies.

 Dungeons, Dragons and Digital Denizens: Digital Role-playing Games.
 (Co-edited with J. Call and K. Whitlock).
-(NYC: Continuum International Publishing, 2012).
+NYC: Continuum International Publishing, 2012.

 Guns, Grenades and Grunts: First Person-Shooter Games.
 (Co-edited with J. Call and K. Whitlock).
-(NYC: Continuum International Publishing, 2012).
+NYC: Continuum International Publishing, 2012.

 · SPCOM 228 – Public Communication

 · SPCOM 430 – Communication and Social Justice